Bwaf/ChickenNugg/README.md

-Please Dont take the code from this project this will become a website and will be iframable to your website, this is because I will be added updates and will make it easier for you to just have the updates go directly to your projects
+Please Dont take the code from this project this will become a website and will be iframable to your website, this is because I will be adding updates and will make it easier for you to just have the updates go directly to your projects